wikimedia/integration-docroot/README.md

 ## doc.wikimedia.org

-Start the server with `composer start:integration`, and view <http://localhost:4000>.
+Start the server with `composer start:doc`, and view <http://localhost:4000>.

 The production service for this uses PHP 7.0.